Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 You can use Hilton’s Points Explorer tool to get an estimate of how much your reward night will cost in points and compare it to the cash price to estimate point value.

 Hilton Points & Money Rewards

 Hilton allows you to use points and cash to book standard rooms at some properties.
 It’s great for when you don’t have enough points to cover the entire stay, but the availability of the rooms depends on the hotel and time of stay.

 This method gives you some great values for your points — around 0.5 cents on average and possibly higher.
 Not only can you shave money off the cost of the room, but you can reduce taxes and resort fees when you use this option.

 Hilton’s fifth-night-free benefit

 Hilton’s fifth-night-free award is a great way to stretch your points even farther.
 Hilton offers a free fifth night on any rewards stay of five nights or longer.
 If you book your rewards in five-night increments, every fifth night will be given to you free of charge.

 This benefit is available to all Silver elite members, which you can qualify for by opening a Hilton credit card or accumulating at least four stays or ten nights in a year.
 It’s also open to Hilton Honors base members at select hotel properties.

 Transferring Hilton Honors points to a travel partner

-Hilton has a list of more than 25 travel partners that you can transfer points to.
+Hilton has a list of more than 35 travel partners that you can transfer points to.
 As you can see from our sample list below, transferring Hilton points is a terrible value — points transfer to most of its partners in 1,000-point increments at a 10:1 ratio.
-(You can view Hilton’s full list of travel partners here.)
+Because of this, it’s best to avoid this option.